-I am an Assistant Professor in Data Science with a joint appointment in Statistics and Computer Science.
+I am an Associate Professor in Data Science with a joint appointment in Computer Science and Statistics.
 My research interests are in machine learning and Bayesian statistics with a focus on spatio-temporal problems in urban science and computational sustainability.

 (in chronological order)

 ST343 Topics in Data Science [Topic: Reinforcement Learning] (2017-2018)

 PDRA position based at the Alan Turing Institute #1